-After much anticipation, the Federal Aviation Administration’s Remote Pilot recurrent online training course is finally here, and it’s free, too.
-Under the Federal Aviation Administration’s Final Rule on Remote ID — which was released in December 2020, — the requirement to complete an in-person, FAA recurrent test every 24 calendar months will be replaced with a much simpler requirement: pilots must complete a free, online recurrent training course.
+Luckily, the online training course is far more convenient — and far less cumbersome (and less costly) to deal with — than the old system.
+Thats because – under the Federal Aviation Administration’s Final Rule on Remote ID released in December 2020 — the requirement to complete an in-person, FAA recurrent test every 24 calendar months was replaced with a much simpler requirement: pilots must complete a free, online recurrent training course.

-And now, that course is here, enabling you to easily keep your FAA Part 107 Remote Pilot Certificate current from the comfort of your couch.
+Complete the simple online course, and you can easily keep your FAA Part 107 Remote Pilot Certificate current from the comfort of your couch.
 The course was made available in April 2021 on the FAA Safety Team (FAASTeam) website for no cost.

 To access the recurrent course, you’ll need to be logged into your FAASTeam account (you’ll need to create one if you haven’t already).
 From there, navigate to the correct course based on your existing state of certifications (more on that later).
 Once you click on it from a logged-in account, click enroll, and you’ll see a page that looks like this: